lkodinsson/MARS/Basic/PHB.md

 Characters with substantial wounds will require substantial rest to recover.
 Other characters may treat the wounds of another character performing a long rest by using the medicine skill against a difficulty of 10 (moderate).
 If successful, the amount of health that characters heals during their long rest is increased by 1 to 2.

+Abilties that can be used a number of times per rest are restored after a complete long rest.

 For the purpose of recovering resources, any short rests not taken during the day are considered taken during a long rest.

 For example: If you took a single short rest (of the two permitted), then took a long rest at the end of the day, you would recover your resources during that long rest as if it was combined with an additional short rest.
 If you didn't take any short rests during the day, then it would be as if all of your rests were combined.

+### Rest Limitations

+Characters can only physically rest so often and are limited to a number of rests per day.
+A long rest is effectively sleep and each character must take one long rest each day.
+Tracking exhaustion for sleepless nights is an [optional rule](/Advanced/AdvancedAilments.md#fatigue).
+Short rests are optional, and a character may take up to two short rests each day.

 # Creating a Character